flozz/rivalcfg/README.rst

   * Some devices gained a better support:

-    * Rival 300 / Original Rival family (support of buttons mapping)
+    * Rival 300 / Original Rival family

+      * Support of buttons mapping

+    * Rival 700 / 710

+      * Support of gradients / Color shift (#129, @nixtux)

   * A generic support of mouse buttons mapping was added (rewriting of what was originally done for the Sensei [RAW]).
 The following devices now support